Daily FX volumes plunge in February after volatile start to year

-The value of all transactions through the CLS system, which is used almost universally by the banking industry to process or settle trades on most major currencies, fell 8.3 percent to $4.87 trillion (3.26 trillion pounds) a day, from $5.31 trillion in January.
+The value of all transactions through the CLS system, which is used almost universally by the banking industry to process or settle trades on most major currencies, fell 8.3 percent to $4.87 trillion a day, from $5.31 trillion in January.

 That was also down on the $5.15 trillion a day seen in the world's largest and most liquid financial market in the same month last year.